rikusv/diving/index.markdown

 title: Hello!
 layout: default
 ---
-# Hello!
+# So this is my website.

-This is an experiment.
-I am building this website on GitHub Pages using Jekyll functionality combined with Google Web Starter Kit.
+This website is still a work in progress.
+I am building it on GitHub Pages using Jekyll functionality combined with Google Web Starter Kit.

-Please have a look at some of the recent posts below.